Information & Properties for sale in the French region of Alsace

 Whether you're looking for an adventure in the treetops, in the depths of the earth, or a trip back in time, you'll find everything in Alsace to satisfy your thirst for adventure and your curiosity.
 Go and explore a region that has managed to maintain its traditions, its memories of an eventful past, and its architectural heritage.

-See more images, save your favourite properties, compare them, write notes, set up alerts, see our buying guide and more...
+See extra images, save your favorite choices, compare them, write notes, set-up property alerts, download our buying guide and much more...